mjbradvica/personal-website-articles/2021/blazor-series/BlazorStateManagement/blazor-state-management-1-3.md

 ```

-There is a lot happening in this component, it can be summarized by the following:
+There is a lot happening in this component, summarized by the following:

 - Our counter subscriber component accepts the StateStore as a cascading parameter just like the counter component
 - We declare a variable for the "CurrentCount" that will be displayed in the UI